 Alternately there may be occasions, not resulting in an incident, where staff proactively identify an opportunity to improve the safety of services for patients and staff.

 The following stories have been shared by staff to provide services with an insight into their experiences so that services can learn and improve.

 This is the story of Caroline; a staff nurse who was caring for a woman who was at risk of deterioration.
-Caroline monitored the women throughout her shift and called the clinical team to assess the patient.
-Joan finished her shift and on her return to duty, the following day was informed the patient had died.
-This is Joan’s story of the event, its aftermath and the impact on her.
-Read Joan’s story.
+Caroline monitored the woman throughout her shift and called the clinical team to assess the patient.
+Caroline finished her shift and on her return to duty, the following day was informed the patient had died.
+This is Caroline’s story of the event, its aftermath and the impact on her.
+Read Caroline's story.